 When I want a baked sweet potato, I want one that is baked until ultra-creamy and almost sticky inside.
 I learned to bake sweet potatoes from my grandma, who bakes them like this on Thanksgiving.
 I watched her poke at the sweet potatoes, and with patience, hold off dinner, until she was satisfied that they had properly reduced to be sticky-soft inside.

-- Sprinkle them with a bit of Himalayan pink salt or sea salt
+- Himalayan pink salt or sea salt

 How to Bake Sweet Potatoes in the Oven

 Bake sweet potatoes at 400º F. This temperature is hot enough that they won’t take too long, but cooks them slow enough to really soften and sweeten the flesh.
+High heat, such as baking them at 425º, will result in potatoes that soften but do not get as creamy as my lower temperature method.

 If you forget to flip the sweet potatoes, they will still be delicious!